Skip to main content

 Dietary and Exercise Protocols for Modulating SHBG

 Your daily choices provide the raw data that your endocrine system uses to adjust its settings.
-Different dietary and exercise strategies can be used to intentionally influence the insulin-SHBG axis and, consequently, your levels.
+Different dietary and exercise strategies can be used to intentionally influence the insulin-SHBG axis and, consequently, your free testosterone levels.

 Impact of Lifestyle Factors on Hormonal Mediators